I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Beatrice clenched her jaw, the ease with which everyone welcomed him back chafing against something deep in her chest.
 He fit so seamlessly here, like no time had passed at all.
 But it had.
 And she wasn’t sure she could forget that as easily as the others.
 Just like that, they let him in again.
 It was as if he hadn’t disappeared without a word.

-She exhaled slowly, her thumb tracing circles over the rim of her glass absentmindedly.
-She wanted to hold on to her anger.
-To the years of unanswered letters, the silent farewell he had never given.
-But resentment had a way of slipping through her grasp, leaving something far more dangerous in its wake.
+She exhaled slowly, her thumb absentmindedly tracing the rim of her glass.
+She wanted to hold on to her anger—to the years of being away, the silent farewell he never gave.
+But bitterness had a way of slipping free, leaving something far more dangerous in its place.

 He laughed again.
-It was carefree, maddeningly familiar.
-And just like that, the sharp edge of her resentment dulled, slipping from her grasp before she could clutch it back.
+Carefree.
+Maddeningly familiar.
+And just like that, the edge of her resolve dulled, vanishing before she could seize it.

-For the first time in years, she let herself breathe.
+For the first time in years, something in her let go.

 Bryce stretched out on the blanket, his movements unhurried, completely at ease.
 Beatrice pretended not to notice the slow, teasing grin curling at his lips.